The Guide to Hog Hunting in Texas

 Best Time to Hunt Hogs in Texas

 The best time to hunt hogs is between November and March.
 These are the coldest months of the year, which push hogs to be far more active than during the hot summer months.
+This time frame is ideal when hog hunting in Texas, but if you are considering other states, it is important to be aware of the climate change as the seasons change.

 Texas has went a step further in their fight on hogs by doing more than having an unlimited bag limit and open season.
 A hunting license is no longer required to hunt hogs in Texas.
 Governor Abbott signed Senate Bill 317 into law on May 31, 2019, which allows any landowner, landowner’s agent or lessee to hunt wild hogs without a hunting license.